-''' specifying user-defined metadata associated with the application.
+''' Override the reported application path. path: NEEDS_TO_BE_SET Add the name of the application group with which this application should be associated in the Contrast UI. group: NEEDS_TO_BE_SET Add the application code this application should use in the Contrast UI. code: NEEDS_TO_BE_SET Override the reported application version. version: NEEDS_TO_BE_SET Pass arguments to the underlying application. args: NEEDS_TO_BE_SET Apply labels to an application.
+Labels must be formatted as a comma-delimited list.
+Example - 'label1,label2,label3' tags: NEEDS_TO_BE_SET Define a set of 'key=value' pairs (which conforms to RFC 2253) for specifying user-defined metadata associated with the application.
 The set must be formatted as a comma-delimited list of 'key=value' pairs.
 Example - 'business-unit=accounting, office=Baltimore' metadata: NEEDS_TO_BE_SET Provide the ID of a session which already exists in the Contrast UI.
 Vulnerabilities discovered by the agent are associated with this session.
-If an invalid ID is supplied, the agent will be \ensuremath{\sharp} disabled.
+If an invalid ID is supplied, the agent will be disabled.
 This option and 'application.session_metadata' are mutually exclusive; if both are set, the agent will be disabled. session_id: NEEDS_TO_BE_SET Provide metadata which is used to create a new session ID in the Contrast UI.
 Vulnerabilities discovered by the agent are associated with this new session.
 This value should be formatted as 'key=value' pairs (conforming to RFC 2253).
 Available key names for this configuration are branchName, buildNumber, commitHash, committer, gitTag, repository, testRun, and version.
-This option and 'application.session_id' are mutually exclusive; if both are set the agent will be disabled. session_metadata: NEEDS_TO_BE_SET
+This option and 'application.session_id' are mutually exclusive; if both are set the agent will be disabled. session_metadata: NEEDS_TO_BE_SET ----- ==== server Use the settings in this section to set metadata for the server hosting this agent.
+Contrast recognizes common, supported server names, paths, types and environments.
+Doing this may require a new server or license, and it may affect functionality of some features. ----- server: '''

-==

-server

-Use the properties in this section to set

-metadata for the server hosting this agent.

-==

-server:
+'''

 Override the reported server name.

 name: localhost

-Override the reported server path.
+Override the reported server path. path: NEEDS_TO_BE_SET

-path: NEEDS_TO_BE_SET

-Override the reported server type.
+Override the reported server type. type: NEEDS_TO_BE_SET

-type: NEEDS_TO_BE_SET

 Override the reported server environment.
-Valid

-values include 'QA', 'PRODUCTION' and 'DEVELOPMENT'.
+Valid values include 'QA', 'PRODUCTION' and 'DEVELOPMENT'. environment: development

-environment: development

 Apply a list of labels to the server.
 Labels

 must be formatted as a comma-delimited list.

 Example - 'label1,label2,label3'

 tags: NEEDS_TO_BE_SET

 '''